Tan Tan Ramen (Tantanmen)

 Can I mix the Tare and Broth all in one?

-You can!
+You definitely can.
 Keeping the tare and broth separate is a traditional method when making ramen as you can easily customize the flavor of your soup (i.e., adding more or less tare to suit how salty or umami you want it to be).

 Otherwise, mixing them together is just fine and wouldn’t alter the final taste.